josejimenezluna/molgrad/README.md

 # molgrad

 Supporting code for: Jiménez-Luna _et al_.
-"MolGrad: coloring molecules using explainable artificial intelligence", available as a preprint in [ChemRxiv](http://...)
+"Coloring molecules with explainable artificial intelligence for preclinical relevance assessment", available as a preprint in [ChemRxiv](http://...)